juanius67/eng270-dessert-glycemia/README.md

   portion_g: 85.0
 ``

-These YAML files are treated as **frozen inputs for grading**.
+These YAML files are treated as **frozen inputs for grading and testing**.
 The “client” can add new desserts by copying an existing file, adjusting the macros and name, and re-running the pipeline.

 **Everything** is derived from labels and `params.yaml`.